sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ![Student list](./assets/student_list.png)

+If you have a particular large class, the above method may take a very long time.
+If you have your students' email addresses in an Excel spreadsheet (or Google Sheet) you can copy and paste them directly in the **Add student** box.

 Highlight all of the students in the resulting list and click on **Add N Students** where N is the number of students in your list.

 ![Student list](./assets/student_list2.png)